AlbrechtL/welle.io/pages/pages-root-folder/index.md

 Development
 ----------
 **Any contributions and pull requests are welcome!**
-Please take a look into the [task list](https://github.com/AlbrechtL/welle.io/wiki/Open-Tasks) and the [issues](https://github.com/AlbrechtL/welle.io/issues).
+Please take a look into the [issues](https://github.com/AlbrechtL/welle.io/issues).
 But also any new ideas are welcome!

 ### Sources
 Please visit the GitHub repository: [https://github.com/albrechtl/welle.io](https://github.com/albrechtl/welle.io)

 ### Wiki
-You will find more details inside the [Wiki](http://github.com/AlbrechtL/welle.io/wiki) (under construction).
+You will find more details inside the [Wiki](http://github.com/AlbrechtL/welle.io/wiki).